sucaba/IronTextLibrary/Doc/UserGuide.md

 ### Default Context Implementation ###

-When Interpeter class is created without context instance, it will create default context instance.
+When Interpeter instance is created without context instance, it will create its own default context instance.

 When language definition type is interface, abstract class then IronText compiler will generate a factory for default context instances along with a